The Discovery API provides a list of Google APIs for retrieving a machine-readable "Discovery document" metadata for each API.

 This document is intended for developers who want to write client libraries, IDE plugins, and other tools for interacting with Google APIs.
-The Google APIs Discovery Service supports tools like these by exposing machine readable metadata about various Google APIs through a simple API.

-APIs Discovery Service background
+Discovery Service Background

 The Google APIs Discovery Service is built upon two basic concepts:

 - APIs Directory: A list of all APIs that are supported by the APIs Discovery Service.
 Each directory entry shows details about a supported API, including its name, a brief description of what it does, and a documentation link.
 An API can have multiple Directory entries, one for each of its supported versions.

 - Discovery document: A machine-readable description of a particular API.
 The Discovery document describes the surface for a particular version of an API.
 The document provides details on how to access the various methods of each API via RESTful HTTP calls.
 A Discovery document includes descriptions of the data and methods associated with the API, as well as information about available OAuth scopes, and descriptions of schemas, methods, parameters and available parameter values.

 A resource is an individual data entity with a unique identifier.
 The Google APIs Discovery Service operates on two types of resources, based on the above concepts.